Amarilli/Texas-Education-and-Accountability-Rating-a-Machine-Learning-Model/README.md

 [^2]: For more info [Kxan](https://www.kxan.com/news/texas/census-bureau-estimates-1-in-3-texans-speak-a-language-other-than-english-at-home/#:~:text=The%20new%20five%2Dyear%20ACS,speak%20another%20language%20at%20home)

 We tried to identify whether the quality of teachers affects student’s performance.
 When we look at the chart that visualizes average teachers' salary vs. average SAT scores when teachers’ salaries were 40K - 80K, SAT scores are always between 500 - 1500.
 When a teacher's salary goes above 100K, some school districts like Highland Park ISD (teachers' average salary is 113.5K and average SAT score is 2,338) seem to offer better education, however school district like Valley View ISD pays teachers 112.7K annually on average and average SAT score is 1,041, which is almost the same as Austin ISD’s average SAT score (Average teacher’s salary: 56.4K, Average SAT score 1,048).
-From this comparison, I can conclude that a teacher's salary could affect students' performance, however there’s no strong correlation.
+From this comparison, I can conclude that a teacher's salary could affect students' performance however there’s no strong correlation.

 ![tableau](https://github.com/Amarilli/project-4/blob/main/Images/Tableau.png)